-Abortion is a safe way to end a pregnancy, and it is free and legal in Canada.
-There are also many places to get an abortion in Montreal.
+Abrtion is a safe way to end a pregnancy, and it is free and legal in Canada.
+There are several kinds of abortion and there are also many places to get an abortion in Montreal.

 Having an abortion doesn’t make it harder to get pregnant in the future.
 In other words, all of the kinds of abortion are safe and affordable options if you get pregnant.

 How do I get different kinds of abortion?

 You can get an abortion at a hospital, CLSC, or clinic in Montreal.
 To get an abortion, you need to call to make an appointment.
 To make an appointment at a hospital or CLSC, you can call the Montreal Abortion Appointment Centre (514-380-8299).

 If you’re 13 or under, you need permission from a parent or guardian to get any kind of abortion.
 Over that age, choosing to have an abortion is up to you.